 La Framboise Spelling Variations

 of this family name include: Laframboise, La Framboise, Laframboisière, La Framboisière, Laframbois and many more.

 Early Notables of the La Framboise family (pre 1700)

 Notable amongst the family name at this period was Nicolas Abraham La Framboisière, a French doctor who was born in Guise during the sixteenth century.
-The son of prominent physician, Hector-Abraham, he learned his first notions of the medical arts from his father and wrote: "Since my young age I witnessed...
-Another 55 words (4 lines of text) are included under the topic Early La Framboise Notables in all our PDF Extended History products and printed products wherever possible.
+The son of prominent physician, Hector-Abraham, he learned his first notions of the medical arts from his father and wrote: "Since my young age I witnessed my father...
+Another 53 words (4 lines of text) are included under the topic Early La Framboise Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the La Framboise family to the New World and Oceana